Holter Monitor (24hr Hour Heart Rhythm Monitor)

 What is a Holter Monitor?

-A Holter Monitor is a portable heart rhythm recording device that continuously records your heart’s electrical activity (ECG) over 24 to 72 hours (or longer in some cases).
+A Holter Monitor is a portable heart rhythm recording device that continuously records your heart’s electrical activity (ECG) over 24 hours.
+It allows your doctor to assess your heart rhythm during normal daily activities and sleep.

 -